-- A patron must have a library card in good standing to use the public computers managed by the Library’s reservation
+- Patrons must have an unexpired library card to use the public computers managed by the Library’s reservation software.

-- Persons using the computers, and accompanied by children six and under, may not leave the children
+- Persons using the computers and accompanied by children six and under may not leave the children unattended.

 - The Library employs reservation software to maximize the number of patrons who are able to access the Library’s public computers.
 The Library reserves the right to limit the amount of time an individual user can devote to a single computer session.
 The last computer session of the day ends 10 minutes before the Library closes.
 Patrons must not attempt to disable or circumvent the Library’s reservation software.

 - Headphones are permitted, but volume must be kept low to not disturb others.

 - Only two persons may share a single workstation.
 Staff, in their discretion, may approve or disapprove requests for study group accommodations.

 - Workstations equipped with adaptive software and hardware such as ZoomText, JAWS and Braille printers may be used only by patrons in need of adaptive technology.

 - Patrons may not use library computers for any activity that is patently offensive, intrusive, disruptive, harassing, or creates an intimidating or hostile environment to staff and/or to other patrons.

 - There is a charge for printing from the Library’s computers.
 Printing costs are listed in the Fines and Fees Schedule.
 Printing must be completed and collected before the Library closes.

 - Staff are unable to recover data once a computer session ends.
 To save a document, the patron must copy it to his/her personal media or online data storage during the computer session.
 The Library is not responsible for time or data lost due to computer failure or failure to save data during a computer session.